netobserv/documents/blogs/lokiless/lokiless.md

 # Deploying Network Observability without Loki: an example with ClickHouse

 This blog post talks about a new feature that comes with Network Observability (NetObserv) 1.4: the ability to deploy it without Loki, coupled with exporting flows to an alternative storage.
-We will try to explain what this new feature means to you, users, and to us, NetObserv developers.
+It clarifies what this change is and what it isn't.
+Then it demonstrates the optional configuration for consuming flows outside of Loki.
+Finally, it explores potential avenues for future development that this feature enables.

 ## A brief history